Mikhael K. Pius

+Biography

 Born Minashi Khammo Pius on 19 March 1927, in Khatun Camp, Baghdad.
 He was forced to change his name to Mikhael after the 17 July Revolution in 1968 that ushered in Baathist rule because authorities believed his birth name Minashi sounded ‘too Jewish’.
 He was son of Khammo Pius and Soriya Kakko of Mavana, Targawer, Persia, children of the tens of thousands of Christian Assyrians who agreed to fight on the side of the Allies.
 They had been forced by Ottoman forces to abandon their homelands in modern-day Turkey and Iran and flee to the safety of refugee camps in Mesopotamia during World War I.

 Pius spent his childhood in Khatun Camp, Baghdad, and in the Maharatha Lines on the RAF Station Hinaidi, where he had his early education at Raabi Spania Shimshon's Elementary School.

 He lived in Civil Cantonment of RAF Station in Habbaniya for 13 years, and in 1941 completed the 9th Grade at Raabi Yacoub's RAF Union School.
 He worked for Navy, Army & Air Force Institutes, a commercial supply company for the British military services, as a sales clerk for four years in Mosul and in Baghdad during World War II, and from 1946 to 1954 as audit clerk for the Air Ministry Audit Office in Habbaniya.

 He was employed from March 1954 to December 1955 as a commercial correspondent with the Bahoshy Brothers Co. before he joined his family business, the Coronet Bookstore in Baghdad.
 The store had been a highly successful business in the 1950s and 1960s before Baathist government's nationalization program of imports.
 The bookstore had been established by his younger brother Aprim ("Appy") Pius.

 Following the sale of the business, Pius ran a successful import commission office from 1974 to 1981.
 And after immigrating to Modesto, California in October 1981, he opened and operated a video store with his young son Yosip ("Joe").
 He then sold up in 1993 and retired to pursue his love of writing.